wpswings/wallet-system-for-woocommerce/README.txt

 = 2.1.4 - Released on 14 March 2022 =
 * New:  Some substantial changes across different areas of the plugin.
 * New: Minor Bug Fixes
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC

-= 2.1.3 - Released on 3 february 2022 =
+= 2.1.3 - Released on 3 February 2022 =
 * New: Change author from MakeWebBetter to WP Swings
 * New: Notice display of current version for [**WP Swings**](https://wpswings.com/?utm_source=wpswings-wallet-official&utm_medium=wallet-org-page&utm_campaign=official ).
 * New: Minor Bug fixes
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC

 = 2.1.2 - Released on 29 November 2021 =
 * New: Partial Payment Option